hail-is/hail/hail/python/hail/docs/guides/genetics.rst

             The :func:`.linear_regression` method is more efficient than using the :func:`.aggregators.linreg` aggregator, especially when analyzing many phenotypes.
 However, the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can vary by entry) and returns a richer set of statistics.
-If the phenotypes being analyzed have different patterns of missingness, you should **not** use the :func:`.linear_regression` method for all phenotypes simulatenously (Approach #1).
-            This is because the :func:`.linear_regression` method drops samples that have a missing value for any of the phenotypes.
-Approach #2 will do two passes over the data while Approach #3 will do one pass over the data and compute the regression statistics for each phenotype simultaneously.
+The :func:`.linear_regression` method drops samples that have a missing value for any of the phenotypes.
+Therefore, Approach #1 may not be suitable for phenotypes with differential patterns of missingness.
+Approach #2 will do two passes over the data while Approaches #1 and #3 will do one pass over the data and compute the regression statistics for each phenotype simultaneously.

 Stratified by Group